5 tips for a successful HR technology project

 Est. Read Time: 3 min.

 When you decide to implement an HR technology platform, you will likely have a lot of concerns.
 What if we fall behind our go-live date?
 What if nobody wants to use it?
 What if it doesn’t have the return we expected?
 Of course, careful planning and preparation will go a long way.
 But, it’s often difficult to anticipate every possible scenario.
-HR technology implementations aren’t the kind of project you do regularly (if you’re carefully vetting your vendors, that is), so you may not get to learn from trial-and-error.
+HR technology implementations aren’t the kind of project you do regularly (if you’re carefully vetting your vendors, that is), so learning by trial-and-error isn't an option.
 However, it is something we do regularly as we work daily with our customers across the globe to implement, launch and optimize PeopleDoc’s HR Service Delivery platform.
 That said, here are 5 tips for success based on our experience over the years:

 1. Focus on quick wins